swkeever/coinbase-pro-dca/README.md

 ## Context

-This software is a cron job that buys cryptocurrency using the Coinbase Pro API to enable a dollar-cost averaging investment strategy.
+This software is a cron job that buys an index of cryptocurrency based on market cap.

+It uses
+- Coinbase Pro API
+- CoinMarketCap API

-For a detailed explanation on how this software is built, check out [building a tool for dollar cost averaging (DCA) in Coinbase Pro](https://www.swkeever.com/coinbase-pro-dca).
+For a detailed explanation how [`v1`](https://github.com/swkeever/coinbase-pro-dca/tree/v1) is built, check out [building a tool for dollar cost averaging (DCA) in Coinbase Pro](https://www.swkeever.com/coinbase-pro-dca).

 ## Environment Setup